facebookresearch/home-robot/README.md

 pip install -e src/home_robot_hw
 ```

-To set up the simulation stack with Habitat, see the [installation instructions]() in `home_robot_sim`.
-You need to install AI habitat:
+To set up the simulation stack with Habitat, see the [installation instructions](src/home_robot_sim/README.md) in `home_robot_sim`.
+You first need to install AI habitat and the simulation package:
 ```
 # Install habitat sim and update submodules
 mamba install -c conda-forge -c aihabitat habitat-sim withbullet git submodule update --init --recursive

 # Install habitat lab on the correct (object rearrange) branch
-pip install -e src/third_party/habitat-lab  # NOTE: Habitat-lab@v0.2.2 only works in editable mode
+pip install -e src/third_party/habitat-lab/habitat-lab  # NOTE: Habitat-lab@v0.2.2 only works in editable mode pip install -e src/third_party/habitat-lab/habitat-baselines

 # Install home robot sim interfaces
 pip install -e src/home_robot_sim
 ```

+And then download the assets as described in the [installation instructions](src/home_robot_sim/README.md).

 To test your installation, you can run:
 ```
+python projects/stretch_ovmm/eval_vectorized.py
 ```

-For more details on the OVMM challenge, see [here](projects/stretch_ovmm/README.md).
+For more details on the OVMM challenge, see the [Habitat OVMM readme](projects/stretch_ovmm/README.md).

 ### Network Setup